-The fact that word-of-mouth is so important online is one of the reasons why businesses must be active in social media marketing.
+The fact that word-of-mouth is so important online is one of the reasons why businesses must be active in social media marketing and in social content marketing.
 They need to listen to what is being said about them, their market and competitors.
 They need to learn from what they “hear” and also respond when necessary.
 They have to, as the expression says, “join the conversation”.

 However, word-of-mouth and a defensive attitude to try to “protect our brand reputation” is not the main reason to get involved.
 The main reason is the fact that our prospects and customers use social media and that word-of-mouth is an incredibly rich source of information, interaction possibilities and so on to help us in improving our overall communication strategy and increase customer satisfaction.